Hualiama-Grandion/G5_CS595A_OCR/README.md

 # G5_CS595A_OCR

-In order to run each section of code you will need to install the following libraries.
-Install commands have been provided for use in command prompt for Windows.
+To run each section of code, you will need to install the following libraries.
+Install commands have been provided for use in the command prompt for Windows.

 Step 1 - Install Python\
 You must begin by installing a compatible version of Python.
-In this case the compatible version of Python is 3.11.X.
-The code will automatically throw an assertion error if you ware not using this compatabile version.
+In this case, the compatible version of Python is 3.11.X.
+The code will automatically throw an assertion error if you are not using this compatible version.

 Install python by going to (https://www.python.org/downloads/) and downloading the correct version.
-Make sure to add python to path.
+Make sure to add Python to the path.

 Step 2 - Install General Packages\
-In order to run this code you will need the following packages.
-Note some packages are already included in python standard installation.
+To run this code, you will need the following packages.
+Note that some packages are already included in the Python standard installation.

-Bundled with Python:
+Bundled with Python:\
 OS\
 CSV